TosbackCgusBridge-Bot/CGUs-versions/Starwoodhotels/Privacy Policy.md

 We will use Personal Data and Other Data to communicate with you with your consent, to manage our contractual relationship with you and/or because we have a legitimate interest to do so.

-*    **Loyalty Programmes.** We use Personal Data and Other Data to:
+*    **Loyalty Programs.** We use Personal Data and Other Data to:
-    *    Offer and manage your participation in our global loyalty programmes, as well as others that are specific to certain properties or tailored to your interests
+    *    Offer and manage your participation in our global loyalty programs, as well as others that are specific to certain properties or tailored to your interests
     *    Send you offers, promotions and information about your account status and activities
     *    Assess your benefits
     *    Administer points earned through co-branded credit cards